kr-colab/disperseNN/README.md

 - `samplewidth_list`: list of paths to the sample width tensors (.npy)

 ### Training: tree sequences as input
+Below is an example command for the training step.
+This example uses tree sequences as input.
 ```
 python disperseNN.py --train --min_n 50 --max_n 50 --num_snps 5000 --genome_length 100000000 --recapitate False --mutate True --phase 1 --polarize 2 --tree_list tree_list.txt --target_list target_list.txt --width_list width_list.txt --sampling_width 1 --on-the-fly 50 --batch_size 10 --threads 10 --max_epochs 100 --validation_split 0.2 --out out1 --seed 123451
 ```
 - `max_epochs`: for training
 - `validation_split`: proportion of training datasets to hold out for validation; that is, within-training validation.
 - `on_the_fly`: on-the-fly mode takes more than one sample from each tree sequence, augmenting the training set while saving simulation time.
 - `edge_width`: this is the width of edge to 'crop' from the sides of the map.
-In other words, indidividuals are sampled `edge_width` distance from the sides of the map.
+In other words, individuals are sampled `edge_width` distance from the sides of the map.

 ### Training: with pre-processed tensors
+As before, pre-processed tensors may be used instead of tree sequences:
 ```
+python disperseNN.py --train --min_n 50 --max_n 50 --num_snps 5000 --genome_length 100000000 --recapitate False --mutate True --phase 1 --polarize 2 --geno_list geno_list.txt --loc_list loc_list.txt --pos_list pos_list.txt --samplewidth_list sample_widths.txt --target_list target_list.txt --sampling_width 1 --on-the-fly 50 --batch_size 10 --threads 10 --max_epochs 100 --validation_split 0.2 --out out1 --seed 123451
 ```
+This command used a new combination of flags, but the individual flags should have been described above.,

 ## Simulation
 The authors of `disperseNN` used the slim recipe _____ to generate training data (tree sequences).